-Last year was an amazing experience, and we can't wait to come back for more.
-Join us to hear talks from leading open source developers, web operations experts, and associated thought leaders.
+Last year was an unforgettable experience.
+Where else do you get to see real-time failover in action?
+Join us again to hear talks from industry experts and community leaders discuss the newest approaches in monitoring and observability.
 Find out which tools and techniques are in use at some of the largest web architectures in the world.

 Because you care about the tools that you work with.
 You're an artisan within your team and you want to improve the monitoring toolkit.
 Oh, and because you understand that #monitoringlove isn't just a catchy hashtag.

 You know it!
-Portland in May is probably one of the most amazing cities in the world.
+Portland in June is one of the most amazing cities in the world.
 Besides being a fantastic tech city, Portland, OR has some of the best food, coffee, and culture around.

 Subscribe here for updates on our next event.
 We will only use your personal contact details to inform you of new information regarding Monitorama events.
 Your details will not be used for any other purposes.
 More specifically, it will not be sold or shared with any third parties.